nyu-software-engineering/full-mern-stack-web-app/README.md

+# Full MERN-Stack Web App Exercise

-This is a so-called "monorepo" - a single repository containing all the components necessary to build and run an app:
+This is a so-called "`monorepo`" - a single repository containing all the components necessary to build and run an app:

 - a front-end built with [React.js](https://reactjs.org)
 - a back-end built with [Express.js](http://express.js.com)